Courant Institute of Mathematical Sciences, New York University,

 Research Interests: Applications of numerical-analysis and scientific-computing to the biological sciences.

-Recently I've been developing a 'loop-counting' algorithm for biclustering gene-expression data.
+I've also been applying a 'loop-counting' algorithm for biclustering genomic data.
 I believe the results are rather promising.

 A much more detailed explanation of this loop-counting algorithm is given in: